KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-pihole-stats by sheyabernstein](https://github.com/sheyabernstein/MMM-pihole-stats)

+1. `Recommendation: lint.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+2. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-2. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
+3. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PimaticFloorplan by marcelwinh](https://github.com/marcelwinh/MMM-PimaticFloorplan)